regosen/Gapless-5/README.md

   - loops the playlist
 - **playOnLoad**
   - default = false
-  - plays immediately when you open the page
+  - play immediately once first track is loaded
+  - *NOTE: user must have interacted with the page before we can autoplay (per browser policy)*
 - **startingTrack**
   - default: 0
   - either an array index into the tracks array, or the string "random" for a random index